Revisiting Silhouette Aggregation

-Micro-averaging silhouette at the point level is defined as follows:
+Micro-averaging silhouette at the point level, or sample mean in short, is defined as follows:

-This is the proposed averaging strategy by the study that introduced silhouette \cite{rousseeuw1987silhouettes} and it is adopted by the widely-used library of \href{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html}{\textsc{scikit-learn}}, making it the typical approach employed in literature \cite{batool2021clustering}.
-However, as we show in this work, this aggregation strategy has two weaknesses.
-First, it is not effective in the case of imbalanced clusters.
-Second, it is sensitive to the presence of background noise, i.e., data points lying in the space between the clusters.
+This is the originally proposed averaging strategy by the study that introduced silhouette~\cite{rousseeuw1987silhouettes}, the one adopted by \href{https://scikit-learn.org/stable/modules/generated/sklearn.metrics.silhouette_score.html}{\textsc{scikit-learn}}, and it is the typical approach employed in literature \cite{batool2021clustering}.
+However, we show in \S\ref{sec:experiments} that it is not effective in the case of imbalanced clusters, which is a very common property of real-world datasets.